lakillo/archaeology-machine-learning/CONTRIBUTING.md

 ![Screenshot 2023-11-09 at 15 56 16](https://github.com/lakillo/archaeology-machine-learning/assets/81825476/4c7de836-36a3-4f9b-92f0-88c0da963e5d)

-To contribute an example by inserting a row into an existing table, please use the following formatting:
+To contribute an example by inserting a row into an existing table, please use the following formatting (for why this format, see [here](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#repo-style-guide)):

 ```
 |<!-- -->title | year | data | technique | paper | code<!-- -->|